Jackson School of International Studies

-The Henry M. Jackson School of International Studies (also known as the Jackson School and abbreviated as "JSIS") is a school within the University of Washington's College of Arts and Sciences that specializes in research and instruction in area studies and was founded in 1909 as the Department of Oriental Subjects and is named to honor Henry M. Jackson.
+The Jackson School of International Studies (JSIS; formally Henry M. Jackson School of International Studies) is a department-level school within the Social Sciences Division at the College of Arts and Sciences at the University of Washington.
+It specializes in international relations and area studies.

+The school was founded in 1909 as the Department of Oriental Subjects, and was renamed in 1983 to honor Washington state politician Henry M. Jackson.

 History

-The University of Washington established a Department of Oriental Subjects in 1909 under the chairmanship of Herbert Henry Gowen.
-The department became the School of International Studies in 1976, and, in 1983, was renamed the Henry M. Jackson School of International Studies, in honor of Henry Jackson.
+The University of Washington established the Department of Oriental Subjects in 1909 under the chairmanship of Herbert Henry Gowen.
+The department became the School of International Studies in 1976.
+In 1983, it was renamed the Henry M. Jackson School of International Studies in honor of Washington state politician Henry M. Jackson.

 As of 2016, the Jackson School was the United States' largest recipient of United States Department of Education grants in support of area studies and hosted eight National Resource Centers.
 Its oldest center, the East Asia Center, was established with a grant from the U.S. Department of Defense in 1959 as the Far Eastern Institute.
 It was followed by the Middle East Center.
-Other National Resource Centers hosted by the Jackson School are the Canadian Studies Center; Global Studies Center; West European Studies Center; Russia, East Europe, and Central Asian Studies Center; South Asia Center; and Southeast Asia Center.
+Other National Resource Centers hosted by the Jackson School are the Canadian Studies Center; Center for Global Studies; Center for European Studies; Ellison Center for Russian, East European and Central Asian Studies; South Asia Center; and Center for Southeast Asia and its Diasporas.

 In 2016 the Jackson School hosted the annual meeting of the Association of Professional Schools of International Affairs, of which it is a founding member.

 Instruction

-The Jackson School offers Bachelor of Arts degrees in six subjects: Asian studies, Comparative Religion, European studies, International Studies, Jewish Studies, and Latin American & Caribbean studies.
+The Jackson School offers Bachelor of Arts degrees in six subjects: Asian Studies, Comparative Religion, European Studies, International Studies, Jewish Studies, and Latin American & Caribbean Studies.
 It also grants Master of Arts degrees and Doctor of Philosophy degrees in International Studies.
-Since 2015 it has, additionally, offered a Master of Arts in applied International Studies, which is geared towards "mid-career professionals".
+Since 2015 it has, additionally, offered a Master of Arts in applied International Studies geared towards "mid-career professionals".

-The Jackson School is a full member of the Association of Professional Schools of International Affairs (APSIA), a group of public administration, public policy, and international studies schools.
+The Jackson School is a full member of the Association of Professional Schools of International Affairs (APSIA).